 Jake McDorman, Parker Young, Joshua Sasse, Derek Theler, and John Cena were the front runners for Shazam before the part went to Zachary Levi.

 On E.B.
 Glover's desk there is a collection of smiley faces.
-This is a nod to the DC limited comic series; "Watchmen."
-A "Watchmen" television series is expected to be released later this year, 2019, on HBO.
-The show is created by Damon Lindelof (Lost, The Leftovers, Cowboys & Aliens, Prometheus, Star Trek Into Darkness, and Tomorrowland).
+This is a nod to the DC limited comic series "Watchmen," and may also be a plug for Watchmen (2019).

 Zachary Levi debuted his buffed-up Shazam physique on 13th April 2018 (almost a year before the release of the film) by posting a shirtless picture of himself on his social media accounts, showing him working out in the gym with a barbell weight.
 Levi had been teasing his physical transformation for months by posting videos and images of his workouts through his friend and training partner Eric Blackmon, including pictures that showed him flexing his biceps.
 The shirtless image post by Levi was largely perceived as an attempt to silence his critics online who had been speculating that he did not get in shape for the role after leaked set images showed him in the Shazam super-suit that some fans noticed to be clearly padded.
 Levi did not quash the rumors but did receive a compliment from fellow DC franchise star Henry Cavill, who is rumored to appear in the film.
 Cavill, no stranger to posting shirtless selfies himself, wrote "Looking fantastic sir.
 Bloody nice work!"
 However some have pointed out that in the photos of Levi flexing he is quite clearly pressing his bicep to his side to make it look bigger than it is.

 At one point Billy's Uncle Dudley was considered to appear in the film, with Micky Dolenz considered for the role.